blinken/amz_sp_api/lib/product-pricing-api-model/docs/ProductPricingApi.md

 api_instance = AmzSpApi::ProductPricingApiModel::ProductPricingApi.new

-marketplace_id = "marketplace_id_example" # String | A marketplace identifier.
+marketplace_id = 'marketplace_id_example' # String | A marketplace identifier.
 Specifies the marketplace for which prices are returned.

-item_condition = "item_condition_example" # String | Filters the offer listings to be considered based on item condition.
+item_condition = 'item_condition_example' # String | Filters the offer listings to be considered based on item condition.
 Possible values: New, Used, Collectible, Refurbished, Club.

-asin = "asin_example" # String | The Amazon Standard Identification Number (ASIN) of the item.
+asin = 'asin_example' # String | The Amazon Standard Identification Number (ASIN) of the item.

 opts = {
-  customer_type: "customer_type_example" # String | Indicates whether to request Consumer or Business offers.
+  customer_type: 'customer_type_example' # String | Indicates whether to request Consumer or Business offers.
 Default is Consumer.
 }

 begin